Ravens: Facts, Photos, Videos, and Mythology

-Here are many Raven legends in Haida mythology.
-In addition to releasing humans, Raven brought light to the world.
+Haida mythology contains many Raven legends.
+In addition to releasing humans, he brought light to the world.
 There are different versions of the story that describes how this happened.
 Raven is not always so benign, however.
 He's a mischievous being who can bring either order or chaos to the universe.

 The Raven is the most greedy, mischievous and lecherous creature imaginable, but almost without meaning to, teaches humans the arts of living a good life.— Canadian Museum of History

-Haida Gwaii was once known as the Queen Charlotte Island and the Charlottes.
-In 2010, the archipelago was officially renamed out of respect for its original inhabitants.
+The Haida Gwaii archipelago was once known as Queen Charlotte Island and the Charlottes.
+In 2010, it was officially renamed out of respect for its original inhabitants.
 The archipelago is separated from the mainland of British Columbia by the Hecate Strait and from Alaska by the Dixon Entrance.
 The story in the video below describes the creation of the first humans in the area